Struggling Bed Bath & Beyond files for bankruptcy protection

 And the pandemic, which happened shortly after his arrival, forced the retailer to temporarily close its stores.
 It was never able to use the health crisis to pivot to a successful online strategy as others had, analysts said.
 And while many retailers were grappling with supply chain issues a year ago, Bed Bath was among the most vulnerable, missing many of its 200 best-selling items including kitchen appliances and personal electronics, during the holiday 2021 season.

 The retailer ousted Tritton in June 2022 after two back-to-back quarters of disastrous sales.
-In recent months, the company, under the stewardship of recently appointed president and CEO Sue Grove, went back to its original strategy of focusing on national brands, instead of pushing its own store labels.
+In recent months, the company went back to its original strategy of focusing on national brands, instead of pushing its own store labels.
 But the company has had a hard time having suppliers commit to delivering merchandise because of the retailer’s financial woes.
-This past holiday season, the stores were missing many key items, and it lost many customers, a problem that continued to plague the retailer through the winter and spring seasons.
+This past holiday season, the stores were missing many key items, and it lost many customers.

-The bankruptcy filing comes as the company’s shares have tumbled even more as speculation of an impending bankruptcy filing increased.
-Its financial performance has also deteriorated.
-In late March, it noted that preliminary results showed anywhere from a 40% to 50% decline in sales at stores opened at least a year for the quarter ended Feb.
-25.

-The home goods retailer had been issuing several warnings about a potential bankruptcy filing since early this year.
-In late January, it noted in a government filing it was in default of its loans and didn’t have the funds to repay what it owes.
-The company had said the default is forcing the company to look at various alternatives including restructuring its debt in bankruptcy court.

 Bed Bath & Beyond’s shares, which were trading at distressed levels, have also been on a turbulent run.
 It made a monstrous run from $5.77 to $23.08 in a little more than two weeks in August.
 The trading was reminiscent of last year’s meme-stock craze, when out-of-favor companies suddenly became darlings of smaller-pocketed investors.